Elizabeth Whitney Williams: Later life

 Williams retired in 1913 and moved to Charlevoix with her husband where they spent 25 years in quiet retirement.
 Williams died, 12 hours after her husband, on January 23, 1938.

 Legacy

 Williams is one of America's longest-serving lighthouse keepers with 41 years of service.
-Her autobiography continues to provide insight into women's experiences in the Great Lakes region and remains in print.
+In 1905, Williams published an autobiography entitled A Child of the Sea and My Life Among Mormons, which is available for online reading through Project Gutenberg.
 A children's book, Elizabeth Whitney Williams and The Little Traverse Light, is based upon Williams' life.
+In December, 2024, Elizabeth was inducted into the Michigan Women's Hall of Fame.